Cat Contraception Megestrol Acetate (MA) A Useful Tool During COVID

 - Some veterinarians are reticent about the use of MA for community cats due to concerns about getting the right dose to the right cat.
 However, there are veterinarians who are comfortable with – and enthusiastic about – the use of MA for community cats.
 These veterinary professionals see MA as a good way to reduce the number of kittens born until clinics are open again to spaying cats as part of a Trap-Neuter-Return (TNR) program.

-The COVID-19 pandemic is a humbling reminder that nothing in life is entirely risk-free.
 We each make the best decisions we can with the information we have, and we must recognize that both action and inaction carry risks.
 Pregnancy and birth carry risks, surgical spaying carries risks, and oral contraception carries risks.
 Only you and your veterinarian can assess your comfort level with the course of action you choose regarding the health of your cats.

 At the doses being recommended, experts indicate that the health risks of MA as a contraceptive are low.
 Experts feel the health risks to non-target cats who accidentally ingest some MA are also low.
 That said, it is worth discussing the potential risks and benefits of MA with your veterinarian.